-Rottweilers are one of the sturdiest and strongest dog breeds.
+Rottweilers are one of the sturdiest and strongest dog breeds even for an emotional support animal.
 However, hip dysplasia in Rottweilers is a common health issue owing to their genes.
 Shockingly, nearly 20% of Rottweilers have hip dysplasia, which is why it is important to factor in pet costs and breeds in order to be aware of potential medical challenges before they arise.

 What is hip dysplasia?